nginxinc/nginx-ingress-workshops/Azure/labs/lab1/jwt-readme.md

      - On lines #16-19, we have enabled Prometheus related annotations.
      - On line #108, we have enabled Prometheus to collect metrics from the NGINX Plus stats API.
      - On line #109, we have enabled OIDC.
 This is to add authentication to a specific application which is covered in lab3.
+     - On line #67, we are changing `allowPrivilegeEscalation` from default value of `false` to `true`.
+This is needed to run few FIPS related test commands in lab5.
      - On line #97, uncomment to make use of default TLS secret.

     Now deploy NGINX Ingress Controller as a Deployment using the updated manifest file.